Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Introduction

+We study estimation of both (i) potential outcomes under interventions and (ii) conditional average treatment effects (CATE), by risk minimization with flexible model classes.
+We show that these problems involve generalization of predictions under distributional shift and how such predictions can be improved using sample re-weighting.
+In doing so, we draw connections to unsupervised domain adaptation and show that one solution to CATE estimation is to solve two (possibly dependent) domain adaptation problems.
+In contrast to most theoretical results in observational causal estimation, bounds obtained using the risk minimization approach are applicable also in finite samples and for misspecified classes of hypotheses.
+We use distributional measures of distance between treatment groups to give upper bounds on the marginal risk of hypotheses in a given class---risk caused by model bias, sub-optimal sample weighting or lack of treatment group overlap.

-Sample weighting plays an important role in methods for estimating both average and individual-level (conditional) effects~\citep{rosenbaum1983central}.
-At the heart of such approaches is the \emph{propensity score}---the probability for a subject to receive treatment under the observed policy, given their characteristics.
-In practice, the propensity score is typically unknown.\footnote{This has some notable exceptions such as in advertising, in which an existing policy for serving ads was designed and known to the advertiser~\citep{swaminathan2015counterfactual,lefortier2016large}.} Replacing the propensity score with estimates thereof is prone to introduce bias due to model misspecification or variance due to small sample sizes.
-In this work, we attempt to bound the impact of these issues on our estimates.
+Sample weighting lies at the heart of many classical approaches to causal estimation, particularly using the \emph{propensity score}---the probability for a subject to receive treatment under the observed policy, given their characteristics.
+In practice, the propensity score is typically unknown\footnote{This has some notable exceptions such as in advertising, in which an existing policy for serving ads was designed and known to the advertiser~\citep{swaminathan2015counterfactual,lefortier2016large}.} and replacing it with an estimate is prone to introduce bias.
+However, biased but well-chosen weights may help control variance in small samples~\citep{swaminathan2015counterfactual,hirano2003efficient}.
+Our bounds make this trade-off explicit through the measure of treatment group distance: the more uniform (and possibly more biased) the weights, the larger the treatment group distance, but the smaller the variance.